 -> Problem Statement:

-The most habile e-commerce businesses realize the gravity of being promptly available to their customers due to unavailability of physical stores and related facilities.
+The most habile e-commerce businesses realize the gravity of being promptly available to their customers due to the unavailability of physical stores and related facilities.
 The reliability of e-business often depends on social proof and allay any precariousness before purchasing a particular product.

 Sometimes a detailed illustration is expected by the customer.
 Thus interactive mediums like emails, phone calls, chatbots, etc., allow the client to approach you.